-To make sure that all drivers are able to get the insurance they need to be on the road legally, the state of Delaware offers the Delaware Automobile Insurance Plan, which assigns high-risk drivers to an insurance company.
+To ensure that all drivers are able to get the insurance they need to be on the road legally, the state of Delaware offers the Delaware Automobile Insurance Plan, which assigns high-risk drivers to an insurance company.
 This system spreads the risk among all of the insurance companies in Delaware and ensures everyone has access to car insurance.
-Rates through this program are sill high, and it is considered a last-resort option for drivers who have been denied coverage by multiple companies.
+Rates through this program are still high, and it is considered a last-resort option for drivers who have been denied coverage by multiple companies.

 Teen Drivers in Delaware

 Delaware’s Graduated Driver License (GDL) program ensures that teen drivers learn new driving skills over time.
 The Delaware program uses a two-level system rather than the three stages in most states but requires the completion of a driver education program prior to obtaining the stage one permit.
 The first level is also broken into two stages.

 In order to obtain the level one permit to drive, teens must first meet the following requirements: